 She has performed at the Bayerische Staatsoper, the Canadian Opera Company in Toronto, the Opéra de Montréal, the Théâtre des Champs-Élysées, the Opéra de Paris, La Monnaie, Covent Garden and the National Opera of the Netherlands, working with well-known conductors Alain Altinoglu, Sylvain Cambreling, Bernard Labadie, Kent Nagano, Michel Plasson, Mark Elder and directors Robert Carsen, Laurent Pelly, Dmitri Tcherniakov and Guy Joosten.

-The soprano Marie Lys from Lausanne trained at the Haute Ecole de Musique de Lausanne and then at the Royal College of Music in London.
-Winner of the First Prizes at the Cesti Baroque Opera Competition (2018) and at the Vincenzo Bellini Belcanto Competition (2017), she collaborates with renowned conductors such as Diego Fasolis, Christophe Rousset, Fabio Biondi, Leonardo Garcìa Alarcòn, Emmanuelle Haïm and Michel Corboz and performs with orchestras such as Europa Galante, Les Talens Lyriques, Sinfonia Varsovia, The English Concert, the Orchestre de CHambre de Lausanne, the Cameristi della Scala and the Musiciens de Prince-Monaco.
-She performed the roles of Ginevra (Ariodante) and Adelaide (Lotario) at the Handel Festival in Göttingen, Dorinda (Orlando) at the Castell Festival in Peralada, Servilia (La Clemenza di Tito), Yniold (Pelléas et Mélisande) and Clorinda (La Cenerentola) at the Grand Théâtre de Genève and recently replaced Cecilia Bartoli in the title role of Handel’s Alcina at the Maggio Musicale Fiorentino.
+Lausanne-based soprano Marie Lys trained at the Haute école de musique de Lausanne and then at the Royal College of Music in London.
+First prize winner at the Cesti Baroque Opera Competition (2018) and the Vincenzo Bellini Belcanto Competition (2017), she has collaborated with renowned conductors such as Diego Fasolis, Christophe Rousset, Fabio Biondi, Leonardo García Alarcón, Emmanuelle Haïm and Michel Corboz.
+She has also performed with orchestras such as Europa Galante, Les Talens Lyriques, Sinfonia Varsovia, The English Concert, the Orchestre de Chambre de Lausanne, the Cameristi della Scala and Les Musiciens du Prince-Monaco.
+She has sung the roles of Ginevra (Ariodante) and Adelaide (Lotario) at the Handel Festival in Göttingen, Dorinda (Orlando) at the Castell Festival in Peralada, Servilia (La clemenza di Tito), Yniold (Pelléas et Mélisande) and Clorinda (La Cenerentola) at the Grand Théâtre de Genève, and recently replaced Cecilia Bartoli at the last minute in the title role of Handel’s Alcina at the Maggio Musicale Fiorentino.
+She has played the role of Bellezza in Handel’s Il trionfo del tempo e del disinganno alongside Biondi in Granada, and the title role in Donizetti’s Betly for the Chopin and His Europe Festival in Warsaw.
+She will soon appear in Vivaldi’s Tamerlano during an Italian tour conducted by Ottavio Dantone, as well as in Lully’s Thésée at the Theater an der Wien, at the Bozar in Brussels and at the Théâtre des Champs-Élysées under the baton of Christophe Rousset.
+Marie was supported in her debut by the Migros Culture Percentage and the Leenaards, Dénéréaz, Colette Mosetti and Friedl Wald, Samling, Drake Calleja Trust and Josephine Baker Trust foundations.

-At the Opéra de Lausanne: Orlando Paladino (2017), La Sonnambula (2018), Die Fledermaus (2018), Orpheus and Eurydice (2019) and Alcina (2022).
+At the Opéra de Lausanne: Orlando paladino (2017), La sonnambula (2018), Die Fledermaus (2018), Orpheus and Eurydice (2019), Alcina (2022) and Candide (2022).

 For the first time at the Opéra de Lausanne.